waackph/waackph.github.io/index.md

 ## About me

 Hi, I am Philipp.
-I am currently working as a developer with a interdisciplinary overlap between data ethics, data governance and data science.
+I am currently working as a developer with an interdisciplinary overlap between data ethics, data governance and data science.

 I am a very curious person which is why I have even two main fields of interesst I love to work in:
 - Journalism: I am interested in journalism, especially the intersection of quantitative methods and visualization with qualitative journalistic storytelling.